Eric Wright (cornerback, born 1959)

-Considered one of the best cover cornerbacks of his day, Wright played in ten NFL seasons, from 1981–1990, all for the 49ers including starting on four Super Bowl-winning teams.
-Wright made a key defensive play in the NFC Championship game on January 10, 1982 against the Dallas Cowboys.
-On the Cowboys' last possession in the final minute, after Dwight Clark had made The Catch, Wright made a touchdown-saving horse-collar tackle on Cowboy wide receiver Drew Pearson to preserve the 49er win and propel them into their first Super Bowl.
+Considered one of the best cover cornerbacks of his day, Wright played in ten NFL seasons, from 1981 to 1990, all for the 49ers including starting on four Super Bowl-winning teams.
+Wright made a key defensive play in the NFC Championship game on January 10, 1982, against the Dallas Cowboys.
+On the Cowboys' last possession in the final minute, after Dwight Clark had made The Catch, Wright made a touchdown-saving horse-collar tackle on Cowboy wide receiver Drew Pearson.
+The Cowboys fumbled on the next play and the 49ers recovered to preserve the win and propel them into their first Super Bowl.

 A two-time Pro Bowler, Wright's peak performance year was during the 1983 season when he intercepted 7 passes for 164 yards and 2 touchdowns.
 He intercepted passes in Super Bowl XVI and Super Bowl XIX.

 Wright missed a majority of the 1986 and 1987 seasons with a deep groin pull and chipped bone in the area, missing all but 4 games during the two-year stretch.
 But he returned as a starter in 1988 and was on the 49ers-back-to-back Super Bowl-winning teams.

 Wright is a member of Alpha Phi Alpha fraternity.
 He is currently an alumni coordinator for the 49ers.